How Data Science Can Help CPG Brands Gain Better Forecast Accuracy

-Ash Patel, the Chief Information Officer of IRI, a market intelligence company, suggests letting the machines do the heavy lifting … [to] sort through trillions of combinations of relevant data points.
+Ash Patel, the Chief Information Officer of IRI, a market intelligence company, suggests letting the machines "do the heavy lifting… [to] sort through trillions of combinations of relevant data points."

 2. Spend marketing dollars wisely for e-Commerce

-Another use case for machine learning within CPG is in understanding how best to deploy marketing dollars when selling via an online marketplace, such as Amazon or Shopify.
+Another use for machine learning within CPG is in understanding how best to deploy marketing dollars when selling via an online marketplace, such as Amazon or Shopify.
 This means ingesting large amounts of data, including keyword search statistics, social media ad spend statistics, search engine keyword performance reports, and product reviews for all competitor products.
 Based on this information, data science teams will model out different scenarios in an attempt to quantify the impact of each data point and ultimately choose the optimal scenario.

 3. Maximize sales and reduce working capital

 The benefits of applying machine learning models to the retail industry are often quantifiable in dollars.
-For example, increasing sales prediction accuracy can translate to less expedited shipping costs, less working capital tied up in inventory, fewer unplanned production runs, and fewer lost sales from stock outages.
+For example, increasing sales prediction accuracy can translate to fewer expedited shipping costs, less working capital tied up in inventory, fewer unplanned production runs, and fewer lost sales from stock outages.
 Deploying marketing dollars more efficiently can result in a greater advertising conversion rate and increased sales.